chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 Copper rockfish is a medium- to large-sized nearshore rockfish found from Mexico to Alaska.
 The core range is comparatively large, from northern Baja Mexico to the Gulf of Alaska, as well as in Puget Sound.
 Copper rockfish have historically been a part of both commercial (mainly in the live-fish fishery in recent years) and recreational fisheries throughout its range.

 Copper rockfish are commonly found in waters less than 130 meters in depth in nearshore kelp forests and rocky habitat [@love_milton_probably_1996].
 The diets of copper rockfish consist primarily of crustaceans, mollusks, and fish [@lea_biological_1999; @bizzarro_diet_2017-1].
-The body coloring or copper rockfish varies across the coast with northern fish often exhibiting dark brown to olive  with southern fish exhibiting yellow to olive-pink variations in color [@miller_guide_1972] which initially led to them being designated as two separate species (*S. caurinus* and *S. vexillaris*).
+The body coloring of copper rockfish varies across the coast with northern fish often exhibiting dark brown to olive  with southern fish exhibiting yellow to olive-pink variations in color [@miller_guide_1972] which initially led to them being designated as two separate species (*S. caurinus* and *S. vexillaris*).

 Numerous genetic studies have been performed looking for genetic variation in copper rockfish with variable outcomes.
 Genetic work has revealed significant differences between Puget Sound and coastal stocks of copper rockfish [@dick_replicate_2014].
-Stocks along the West Coast have not been determined to be genetically distinct populations but significant population sub-division has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
+Stocks along the West Coast have not been determined to be genetically distinct populations but significant population sub division has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
 A specific study examining copper rockfish populations off the coast of Santa Barbara and Monterrey California identified a genetic break between the north and south with moderate differentiation [@sivasundar_life_2010].

 Copper rockfish is a relatively long-lived rockfish and are estimated to live at least 50 years [@love_milton_probably_1996].
 Copper rockfish was determined to have the highest vulnerability (V = 2.27) of any West Coast groundfish stock evaluated in a productivity susceptibility analysis [@cope_approach_2011].
+This analysis calculated species specific vulnerability scores based on two dimensions: productivity characterized by the life history, and susceptibility characterized by how the stock is likely affected by the fishery in question.

 ## Historical and Current Fishery Information

 Off the coast of California, north of Point Conception, copper rockfish is caught in both commercial and recreational fisheries.
 Recreational removals have been the largest source of fishing mortality, comprising nearly 85 percent of total removals of copper rockfish across all years (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
 The landings from the commercial fishery have been minimal by year, expect for a brief period between the mid-1980s and early-2000s.

+The California recreational fisher in the early part of the 20th century was focused on nearshore waters near ports, but expanded further from port and into deeper depths over time [@miller_spatially_2014].
+Prior to the rebuilding period for overfished species after the groundfish fishery disaster was declared in 2000, there was access to all depths and year-round seasons for groundfish.
+Access to deeper depths during this period spread effort over a larger area and filled bag limits with a greater diversity of species on the shelf as well as the nearshore.
+This resulted in lower catch of nearshore rockfish relative to the period after 2000 when 20 to 60 fm depth restrictions were put in place in various management area delineations along the state, shifting effort onto the nearshore, concomitantly increasing catch nearshore rockfish including copper rockfish.
+After rebuilding of overfished groundfish species other than yelloweye rockfish by 2019, deeper depth restrictions were offered in the Southern Management area allowing resumed access to shelf rockfish in less than 75 fm, though north of Point Conception constraints persist and effort remains focused on the nearshore in 30 to 50 fm depending on the management area.
+As yelloweye rockfish continues to rebuild, incremental increases in access to deeper depths are expected to continue, reducing the focus of effort on nearshore waters where copper rockfish is most prevalent.

+Prior to development of the live-fish market in the 1980s, commercial catch of copper rockfish was relatively low and were often landed dead for a relatively low ex-vessel price per pound.
+Most fish were caught using hook and line gear, though some were caught using traps, gill nets and in some instances with trawl gear.
+Whether from directed effort in the nearshore or as bycatch while targeting other more valuable stocks such as lingcod, catches by the commercial fishery of copper rockfish were relatively low.

 In the late 1980s and early 1990s a market for live landed fish arose out of Los Angeles and the Bay area, driven by demand from Asian restaurants and markets.
-The growth of the live fish market was driven by consumers willingness to pay a higher price for live fish, ideally plate-sized (12 - 14 inches or 30.5 - 35.6 cm).
+The growth of the live fish market was driven by consumers willing to pay a higher price for live fish, ideally plate-sized (12 - 14 inches or 30.5 - 35.6 cm).
 Live fish landed for the restaurant market lump fish into two categories, small (1 - 3 lbs. or 0.5 - 1.4 kgs.) or large (3 - 6 lbs. or 1.4 - 2.7 kgs.), with small fish fetching higher prices at market ranging between $5 -7 per fish (Bill James, personal communication).
 The proportion of copper rockfish being landed live vs. dead since 2000 by California commercial fleets ranges between 50 to greater than 70 percent in the southern and northern areas, respectively.
 Copper rockfish is one of the many rockfish species that is included in the commercial live fish fishery but also are included in the traditional dead fish fishery off the coast of California.

+With the development and expansion of the nearshore live-fish fishery during the 1980s and 1990s, new entrants in this open access fishery were drawn by premium ex-vessel price per pound for live fish resulting in over-capitalization of the fishery.
+Since 2002, the California Department of Fish and Wildlife (CDFW) has managed 19 nearshore species in accordance with Nearshore Fisheries Management Plan [@wilson-vandenberg_implementing_2014].
+In 2003, the CDFW implemented a Nearshore Restricted Access Permit system, including requirement of a Deeper Nearshore Fishery Species Permit to retain copper rockfish, with the overall goal of reducing the number of participants to a more sustainable level, with permit issuance based on historical landings history by the retrospective qualifying date.
+The result was reduction in permits issued from 1,127 in 1999 to 505 in 2003, greatly reducing catch levels.
+In addition, reduced trip limits, season closures in March and April and depth restrictions were implemented to address bycatch of overfished species and associated constraints from their low catch limits.

+As overfished shelf rockfish have rebuilt, resumed access to deeper depths has been allowed for Nearshore Permit holders as well as open access fisheries.
+While deeper depth restrictions of 75 fm were implemented in 2019 south of Point Conception where yelloweye rockfish are uncommon, it still constrains depth restrictions north of Point Conception where depth restrictions are 30 to 40 fm since 2015 depending on the management area.
+As open access fisheries allowed to retain shelf rockfish species co-occurring with nearshore rockfish species within the open depths, there is growing concern regarding increased encounters by non-permit holders and greater discard mortality from bycatch in deeper depths as discard mortality is 100 percent in depths greater than 30 fm.
+This is of particular concern considering increased trip limits for shelf rockfish species in combination with increased depth restrictions allowing access to these species, driving increased participation in the open access fishery exacerbating discard mortality.
+In addition, sampling rates for observers from the West Coast Observer Program (WCGOP) on small vessels participating in these fisheries provide limited data to inform bycatch rates.
+Under National Standard 8, reduction of bycatch is a priority and increased observer rates would improve data on discards as the open access fishery for shelf rockfish expands.

 The population of copper rockfish north of Point Conception to the California/Oregon border is assessed here as a separate stock.
 This decision was made based on oceanographic, geographic, and fishery conditions.
 The copper rockfish stock in California waters was split at Point Conception due to water circulation patterns that create a natural barrier between nearshore rockfish population north and south of the area.
 The northern border for this assessment was defined as the California/Oregon border due to substantial differences in historical and current exploitation levels.

 ## Summary of Management History and Performance

 Copper rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes.
 The North and South areas are split at N. 40$^\circ$ 10' Lat.
 N. off the West Coast.
 The complex is managed based on a complex level overfishing limit (OFL) and annual catch limit (ACL).
-The OFL and ACL values for the complex are determined by summing the species specific OFLs and ACLs managed within the complex.
+The OFL and ACL values for the complex are determined by summing the species specific contributions for all stock managed in the complexes.
 Removals for species within the Nearshore complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.

 Copper rockfish was most recently assessed in 2013 as two stocks, one south of Point Conception in California and one north of Point Conception to the Washington/Canadian border.
-The 2013 assessment estimated the substocks in each area to be above the management target of 40 percent of unfished conditions with the southern area being assessed at 75 percent of unfished and the northern population at 48 percent of unfished.
-The OFLs and the ACLs from each assessed area were modified to match the management boundary of North and South of N. 40$^\circ$ 10' Lat.
+The 2013 assessment estimated the substocks in each area to be above the management target, 40 percent of unfished, with the southern area being assessed at 75 percent of unfished and the northern population at 48 percent of unfished.
+The estimated OFLs and the ACLs from the south and north assessments were modified to match the management boundary of North and South of N. 40$^\circ$ 10' Lat.
 N.

 Although, management defines OFLs and ACLs North and South of 40$^\circ$ 10' Lat.
 N. management areas, copper rockfish in California are managed based on the portion of OFL and ACL allocated to California.
 The OFLs and ACLs for South of  40$^\circ$ 10' Lat.
 N., the portion of ACL allocated for the California area North of 40$^\circ$ 10' Lat.
 N. (25 percent, Groundfish Management Team, personal communication), the total of the ACL allocated to California (e.g., the sum North and South of  40$^\circ$ 10' Lat.
 N. for California), and recent removals for the California area north of Point Conception are shown in Table \ref{tab:ofl}.